Our Team

 Lab alumni

 I am an expert in information systems and in information technology product management.
-I study learning disorders because of my passion to create more effective learning environments.
+I studied learning disorders because of my passion to create more effective learning environments.
 My MA thesis examined the cognitive processes involved in writing multi-digit numbers.
 I proposed a new number-writing cognitive model, centred on the number’s syntactic structure.
 It was a delight to be in a lab whose research can significantly contribute both to cognitive theory and to the classroom.

 tamarbarash41@gmail.comTamar Barash